Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Concept and implementation

-Compared to Grunenfelder \textit{et al.}, this setup was simplified by removing the polarization controller and the high-birefringence fiber after the EOPM, as they can be delegated to the ground station, and instead of a variable attenuator, a passive one is used.
+Compared to Grunenfelder \textit{et al.}, this setup was simplified by removing the polarization controller and the high-birefringence fiber after the \ac{EOPM}, as they can be delegated to the ground station, and instead of a variable attenuator, a passive one is used.
 Such modifications are important for a CubeSat design, for which the dimension and electrical power consumption must be minimized.
 The first modification reduces the dimensions of the setup, while the second reduces its electrical consumption.
 The system setup is shown in Fig. \ref{fig:ActiveSetupNano}.

 A pointing subsystem is added which is necessary for aligning the CubeSat with the ground station.
-The setup proposed is inspired by the CubeSat Laser Infrared CrosslinK Mission (CLICK) system \cite{cahoy2019cubesat} due to its ability to achieve a pointing error below 1 $\mu$rad with optical data rates exceeding 20 Mbps.
+The setup proposed is inspired by the CubeSat Laser Infrared CrosslinK Mission (CLICK) system \cite{cahoy2019cubesat} due to its tested ability to achieve a pointing error below 1 $\mu$rad with optical data rates exceeding 20 Mbps while adhering to our \ac{SWaP} constraints.
 The satellite pointing system incorporates a telecom wavelength (1310 nm) from Anritsu, DFB 1310, for downlink alignment and classical data transmission purposes.
-The system comprises a coarse pointing stage where the satellite and the ground station align with each other using provided ephemeris information and guaranteed by the Altitude Determination and Control System (ADCS) \cite{Reves2022}.
+The system comprises a coarse pointing stage where the satellite and the ground station align with each other using provided ephemeris information and guaranteed by the \ac{ADCS} \cite{Reves2022} and GPS.
 By detecting the beacon signal with a wide field of view camera, MyBlueFox from Matrix Vision, the satellite can adjust its attitude to enable the narrow field of view Quad Cell, PDQ30C from Thorlabs, to acquire the signal.
 This marks the initiation of the fine-pointing stage, where tracking is performed using a fast steering mirror from Mirrorcle.
+The option with a mirror diameter of 2.4 mm, a resonant frequency of around 860 Hz, and a maximum tilt angle of -6° to +6° should provide the necessary tracking requirements.
 The various optical signals are of different wavelengths and are separated or combined into the correct optical paths using dichroic mirrors from Thorlabs.

 In a preliminary test, piezoelectric motored mirrors, a CMOS camera, and a closed-loop control system were used to test the satellite pointing.
 The camera captured laser signals at 635 and 532 nm wavelengths, an image processing algorithm determined the centroids of these signals and a PID controller ensured a swift and seamless response to pointing errors.
 The system tracks a dynamic reference with precision up to 3.4 mrad.
 The preliminary pointing and tracking control design will iterated in an upcoming free-space demonstration.